International Filmfestival Mannheim-Heidelberg

 The Mannheim-Heidelberg International Film Festival (Internationales Filmfestival Mannheim-Heidelberg), often referred to by the German-language initialism IFFMH, is an annual film festival established in 1952 hosted jointly by the cities of Mannheim and Heidelberg in Baden-Württemberg, the southwest region of Germany.

 The festival focuses on arthouse and auteur cinema produced by international newcomer directors, and historically it served as a springboard for many experimental filmmakers from cinemas that have been overlooked by Western audiences.
 It is the second-oldest film festival in Germany, behind only the Berlinale.
 Originally held in Mannheim, since 1994 is co-hosted by Mannheim and Heidelberg, two neighboring cities which are less than 20 kilometers away from each other.
 The festival usually takes places in October or November.

 The last edition, the 70th IFFMH, was held in November 2021, and the next edition is scheduled to take place on 17–27 November 2022.

-Festival profile
+Background

 The International Filmfestival Mannheim-Heidelberg is aimed at industry professionals as well as cinema enthusiasts, with about 300 professional participants and approximately 50,000 visitors each year, it is one of the largest film festivals in Germany.
 After several screenings there are public panel discussions with the film's representatives (e. g. directors, actors or producers).

 The festival presents films of independent newcomer directors and who are internationally widely-unknown, focussing on arthouse and auteur films.
 The films selected must be premieres and thus films screened at Cannes, Locarno, Venice and any German festival are excluded for the International Competition.

 In 2010, the MANNHEIM MEETING PLACE was launched.
 The project succeeds the Festival's former co-production market MANNHEIM MEETINGS, focusing on the improvement of marketing opportunities of completed film projects.
 However, co-production meetings will still take place.